-In truth the Full Council vote at the end of the Review could have gone either way but the casting vote secured it - thanks to superb lobbying from BCCG and YLCA in the final weeks ahead of the vote.
+In truth the Full Council vote at the end of the Review could have gone either way but the casting vote secured it - thanks to effective lobbying from BCCG and YLCA in the final weeks ahead of the vote.
+The campaign group now needs to draw down on the types of service and asset the council wants to manage and deliver.